-Almost exactly nine years ago, I made a hasty dash into a pet store on the way home from the shelter, with a seven-week-old confused and broken puppy safely tucked into a travel crate in the back of the car.
+Almost exactly nine years ago, I made a hasty dash into a pet store on the way home from the shelter, with a seven-week-old confused puppy safely tucked into a travel crate in the back of the car.
 We needed everything – bed, bowls, leash, chew toys – to keep her safe and occupied for at least two months of rehabilitative ‘house arrest’ to heal from three broken toes.

 At the time, musing over the most eco-friendly dog bed just wasn’t an option.
 But, with age comes wisdom and now that this mischievous and adorable pup (yes, we’re a ‘foster fail’!) is in need of a new bed, preferably one with a little extra support for her older bones, only the best, most eco-friendly and non-toxic dog bed will do, naturally.

 Finding such a bed is surprisingly difficult.
 Ideally, a dog bed is breathable, washable, and durable, has a replaceable cover, just in case, and is good for people, planet, and pups alike, with no toxic off-gassing from where your dog spends most of their time.
 Oh, and hopefully it looks good too and is made by a company with good labor standards.
 It was a Great Dane-sized order, but after much digging I finally tracked down some genuinely eco-friendly dog beds, so you and your best friend can sleep soundly.
 Curious about the methodology we use to rate products like this?
 Click here to view our methodology, which at its core, is about voting with our dollars to fight climate change.

 Below, you’ll find our rankings for the best eco-friendly dog beds.
 We believe every bed on this list is a smart buy.
 Note that the best choice for your situation might not be the bed we ranked the highest, so pay attention to the differentiating features between them instead of taking our rankings at face value.